acudoc/ACUDOC.GITHUB.IO/README.md

 ### About
-Through years of self-study working with clinical data, I developed a passion for using technology to find answers.
+Years of python/SQL self-study working with clinical data, lead to a career in technology.
+I developed a passion for using algorithms to find answers.
 Here are some notebooks of topics I have studied.

 ### Projects
 [Pass Prediction](https://colab.research.google.com/drive/1U9v09X9u5eZIJ5o91Gmpzy_UTb6PTHmY)